Softness Matters: Effects of Compression on the Behavior of Adsorbed Microgels at Interfaces: Conclusions

 It is also noteworthy that the same level of protrusion as observed for the ULC microgels in air ($\simeq 5$~nm, Fig.~\ref{fig:D3}(b)) is only reached by the hard microgels at a higher surface pressure, specifically $\pi\gtrsim13$~mN$\cdot$m$^{-1}$ (Fig.~\ref{fig:D7}(b)).

-These observations offer a key to understanding the reasons behind the phenomenon observed when emulsions stabilized by thermo-responsive microgels break upon temperature increases \cite{Ric12}: we have revealed that above a certain concentration, the amount of material localised at the interface remains constant.
-When temperature rises, the collapsing polymers from the water phase cannot adsorb onto an interface already occupied by adsorbed polymer chains and this imbalance can induce mechanical stresses, ultimately resulting in the rupture of the droplet.
+These findings show that there is a maximum polymer density that can be allocated at the interface, independently on both the compression of the monolayer and the particle softness.
+At the same time, most of the polymer is protruding into the water subphase.
+As we reported in a previous study, the polymer in the water collapses onto the interface when temperature is increased above the pNIPAM volume phase transition temperature \cite{Boc22}.
+However, since we show here that at different surface pressure there is a maximum occupancy of the interface, the polymer can be no longer distributed at the interface.
+The collapse of polymer from the water phase onto the interface will then lead to mechanical stress in the monolayer.
+In relation to emulsions, these stresses, associated with the curvature of the droplet surface, will destabilise and break the emulsion.

+Thanks to our observations, we can rule out the mechanism that was originally believed being at the cause of the destabilisation: the detachment of the microgels from the interface because they become more hydrophobic above their VPTT.
+Our work provides experimental evidence to fully understand the stability of the microgel stabilised Pickering-like emulsions and will guide researchers from different fields to harness the power of microgels to realize sustainable smart emulsions.
+These materials will be pivotal in the general efforts to achieve a greener economy since smart Pickering emulsion formulations of cosmetics, detergents and shampoos can drastically reduce energy costs removing the high temperature requirements of surfactant-based formulations (cold processing)\cite{Gui21}.

-Our findings, and the combination of simulations and NR experiments can be of importance also to advance the rational design and consequently the use of soft colloids for biomedial applications.
+Furthermore, the combination of simulations and NR experiments presented here can be of importance also to advance the rational design and consequently the use of soft colloids for biomedical applications.
 For instance, recently ``synthetic antibodies'' have been prepared for a broad range of target molecules combining NIPAM and a limited set of charged and hydrophobic monomers \cite{Hau20}.
 These abiotic receptors are currently being assessed as robust substitutes for antibodies in diagnostic and therapeutic applications.
-The ability of these PNIPAM-based nanogels to bind multimeric receptors, along with their demonstrated equilibrium kinetics that depend on the swelling state of the microgels (i.e., its softness), have shown the potential of these materials in various application.
+The ability of these pNIPAM-based nanogels to bind multimeric receptors, along with their demonstrated equilibrium kinetics that depend on the swelling state of the microgels (i.e., its softness), have shown the potential of these materials in various application.